andyatkinson/blog/about/index.md

 projects: 'projects'
 ---

-Andy is a software developer that has been building web applications with Ruby and Rails since 2008.
-He has worked as an individual and on various teams, building products that serve different industries.
+Andy is a web application developer specializing in Ruby on Rails.
+Formerly of LivingSocial, he has worked as a lead developer and spoken at an international technical conference.
+His hobbies include travel, photography, and exploring the Boston restaurant scene.

+As an employee, he has held the title of software engineer for public companies, startups, and small businesses.
+He has also been employed as a freelance developer.
+He has launched two side project businesses that were not successful.

 He lives in Boston, Mass., USA, and has lived in Baltimore, MD and Minneapolis, MN.
-He has studied and worked in Toledo and Barcelona Spain, and speaks Spanish.
-He earned bachelor's degrees in [IT Infrastructure (BAS)](http://www.cce.umn.edu/BAS-IT-Infrastructure/) and [Spanish Studies (BA)](http://spanport.umn.edu/ugrad/majors.html) from the [University of Minnesota](http://www.umn.edu).
+He has studied and worked in Toledo and Barcelona, Spain, and speaks Spanish.
+He earned two bachelor's degrees in [IT Infrastructure (BAS)](http://www.cce.umn.edu/BAS-IT-Infrastructure/) and [Spanish Studies (BA)](http://spanport.umn.edu/ugrad/majors.html) from the [University of Minnesota](http://www.umn.edu).

 #### Recommendations
-View 8 recommendations on [his LinkedIn profile](www.linkedin.com/in/andyatkinson/).
-Featured recommendation:
+Andy has 10 recommendations on [LinkedIn](www.linkedin.com/in/andyatkinson/) and AngelList, from former bosses and co-workers.
+One of the recommendations is copied below:

 > Andy is a full-stack web and mobile developer, with a strong understanding of front-end technologies like HTML, CSS and JavaScript, back-end technologies like Ruby on Rails, and mobile technologies like Objective-C/iOS.
 He can build things quickly while still writing code that is clear and easy for both novice and experienced developers to understand.
 He is a great person to have on a team because of his communication skills and patience to mentor and train other developers.
 I would not hesitate at the opportunity to work with Andy again.